 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
 No Impact.
-The project would not increase capacity of increase use of parks or other recreational facilities.
-In development or expansion of recreational facilities.
+The project would not increase capacity of the roadway and therefore would not increase use of parks or other recreational facilities.
+In addition, the project includes no development or expansion of recreational facilities.
 XVI.
 TRANSPORTATION/TRAFFIC: Would the project: a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
 The segment of SFDB within the study area is maintained by Marin County.
 However, this segment of SFDB functions as a park road in that it provides the only method of accessing some of the park's most visited attractions and, therefore, NPS Management Policies (2006) were considered in project design.
 No Impact.
-Per the NPS Management Policies 2006 would be improved, and the Action Alternative would resources, particularly the replacement of culverts that improved road would "enhance the quality of a visit which minimal or no impacts on natural and cultural resoluternative would support NPS road standards, as resulternative would support the planned volume and weights seasonal shuttle] without failure," and would address accidents.
-The new shoulders would more safely accessparate from traffic. be sensitive it would res hile providir ources."
-In surfacing ar of vehicles deficiencies e to natural store fish pang for safe addition, the d widening [including s that may and culturessage.
-The and efficience Action SFDB wother mandabe contributes. al e nt travel uld tory ting to b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? \boxtimes No Impact.
+Per the NPS Management Policies 2006 for park roads, the road's construction would be improved, and the Action Alternative would be sensitive to natural and cultural resources, particularly the replacement of culverts that would restore fish passage.
+The improved road would "enhance the quality of a visit while providing for safe and efficient travel with minimal or no impacts on natural and cultural resources."
+In addition, the Action Alternative would support NPS road standards, as resurfacing and widening SFDB would "adequately support the planned volume and weights of vehicles [including the mandatory seasonal shuttle] without failure," and would address deficiencies that may be contributing to accidents.
+The new shoulders would more safely accommodate cyclists and keep them separate from traffic. b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? \boxtimes No Impact.
 No congestion management program exis sts for the s study area.